-John McNally is the author of three novels, After the Workshop, America’s Report Card, and The Book of Ralph; one YA novel, Lord of the Ralphs; and two story collections, Troublemakers and Ghosts of Chicago.
-John’s work has appeared in over a hundred publications, including The Washington Post, The Sun, and the Virginia Quarterly Review.
-A native of Chicago’s southwest suburb Burbank, John divides his time between Lafayette, Louisiana, where he is a writer-in-residence at the University of Louisiana at Lafayette, and Winston-Salem, North Carolina.
+John McNally is the author of three novels – After the Workshop, America’s Report Card, and The Book of Ralph – one YA novel – Lord of the Ralphs – and two story collections – Troublemakers and Ghosts of Chicago.
+John’s work has appeared in over a hundred publications, including The Washington Post, The Sun, and The Virginia Quarterly Review.
+A native of Chicago’s southwestern suburb of Burbank, John divides his time between Lafayette, Louisiana, where he is a writer-in-residence at the University of Louisiana at Lafayette, and Winston-Salem, North Carolina.

 Prologue: Picture Day